Elizabeth Gilbert Says Writing New Novel Was a ‘Tonic’ After Losing Her Partner to Cancer, Inspires Us With Her Resilience

 Elizabeth Gilbert became famous when using her self-expression as a form of therapy.
-The Eat, Pray, Love author rose to fame after her book and movie detailing her breakup and self discovery.
+The Eat, Pray, Love author rose to

 But the next chapter of her life is more bittersweet.
 She is now grieving after recently losing her partner to cancer, but she said she’s still seeking joy.